hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, this option is enabled by default.

-Tailscale can provide a TLS certificate for your Home Assistant device within your tailnet domain.
+Tailscale can provide a TLS certificate for your Home Assistant instance within your tailnet domain.

-This can prevent browsers to warn that HTTP URLs to your Home Assistant device look unencrypted (browsers are not aware of that connections between Tailscale nodes are secured with end-to-end encryption).
+This can prevent browsers from warning that HTTP URLs to your Home Assistant device look unencrypted (browsers are not aware of the connections between Tailscale nodes are secured with end-to-end encryption).

 More information: [Enabling HTTPS][tailscale_info_https]

-1. Configure Home Assistant to be accessible through HTTP connection (this is the default).
+1. Configure Home Assistant to be accessible through an HTTP connection (this is the default).
 See [HTTP integration documentation][http_integration] for more information.
 If you still want to use another HTTPS connection to access Home Assistant, please use a reverse proxy add-on.

 1. Home Assistant, by default, blocks requests from reverse proxies, like the Tailscale Proxy.
-In order to enable it, add the following lines to your `configuration.yaml`, without changing anything:
+To enable it, add the following lines to your `configuration.yaml`, without changing anything:

    ```yaml